Can You Drink Coffee With Intermittent Fasting? And Other Acceptable Liquids

 4. Diet Soda

 Because diet soda has little to no calories at all), some people think it might be a good option while fasting.
-But, diet soda is artificially sweetened, and artificial sweeteners like aspartame absolutely increase blood sugar and spike insulin levels(5).
+But, diet soda is artificially sweetened, and artificial sweeteners like aspartame absolutely increase blood sugar and spike Fat Storing Hormone levels(4).
 This makes it a very bad idea to drink diet soda while doing the ketogenic diet and the intermittent fasting diet.
 They definitely slow down ketosis.

 If you can find diet soda sweetened only by xylitol or stevia, those can be okay, but any sodas sweetened with aspartame are off limits (which includes most sodas labeled "diet"), even if they have zero calories.